ScrollPrize/scrollprize-website/docs/09_faq.md

 ### What signals might be present in the 3D X-ray scans for ink detection?

+There remain open questions, but we do know the ink is sometimes directly visible as a "crackle" pattern, a texture resembling cracked mud that appears where the ink sits proud of the surface and appears to have dried.

-There remain open questions, but we suspect that ink might be filling in between the grid pattern of papyrus, kind of like syrup filling in gaps in a waffle.
+There may be other patterns present that are detectible by machine learning.
+We suspect that ink might be filling in between the grid pattern of papyrus, kind of like syrup filling in gaps in a waffle.

 <figure className="max-w-[400px]">
   <img src="/img/faq/waffle.png"/>